MarcusAnglin/Stock-Photos_JSmilga-Adv-Tutorial-19/README.md

 #### what I expect.

-This tutorial creates a gallery page where it pulls images from an api by pexels, also rather than import pre-made continuous scroll library John creates one himself.
+This tutorial creates a gallery page where it pulls images from an api by Unsplash, also rather than import pre-made continuous scroll library John creates one himself.